tidalmigrations/tidalmigrations.github.io/pages/user guides/tidal-vms.md

 ---
-title: Tidal Tools Virtual Machine Image
+title: Tidal Virtual Machine Image
-keywords: vm, virtual, machine, image, ova, ovf, aws, ami, tidal, tools, ubuntu, windows
+keywords: vm, virtual, machine, image, ova, ovf, aws, ami, ubuntu, windows, server, vmware, virtualbox
-last_updated: April, 2022
+last_updated: August, 2022
-summary: "Tidal Tools virtual image for your migration discovery"
+summary: "Tidal virtual image for your migration discovery"
 sidebar: main_sidebar
 permalink: tidal-discovery-vm.html
 ---

 To help you speed up your discovery process, you can use a pre-configured Tidal Migrations Virtual Machine.
 These VMs have the latest Tidal Migrations software and dependencies installed for you, so you can focus on getting things done.

-We recommend you to use the [Ubuntu Server](#ubuntu-server-1804) OVA image unless you want to you want to run Machine Stats on Windows.
-It can also perform discovery without any network connectivity to the public internet.
+Ubuntu Server image can also perform discovery without any network connectivity to the public internet.
 To run a discovery in an 'offline' mode checkout [this guide](https://guides.tidalmg.com/tidal-offline.html).

+{% include note.html content="We recommend you to use the [Ubuntu Server](#ubuntu-server-1804) image unless you want to you want to run Machine Stats on Windows." %}

 ## Ubuntu Server 18.04